robserva/ghostwriter/README.md

   * On first run, maybe create a config file
   * Could prompt for openai key and then write it into the file
   * Maybe an auto-start, auto-recovery?
+* Generate Diagrams
+  * Let one of the outputs be graphviz and/or mermaid, and then turn that into an SVG/png that it then outputs to the screen
+* External stuff
+  * Let it look things up
+  * Let it send me stuff ... emails, slacks

 ## References
 * Adapted screen capture from [reSnap](https://github.com/cloudsftp/reSnap)